 Frequently Asked Questions

 Absolutely!
 Homemade versions let you control the spice level and quality of ingredients.
-Just be ready to invest time and effort.
+Paste requires fresh ingredients and blending, while powder just needs toasting and grinding spices.
+Be ready to invest time and effort for best results.

-Curry powder is generally easier to use and more forgiving.
+Curry powder is generally more beginner-friendly as it's milder, more forgiving with measurements, and has longer shelf life.
 Curry paste can be potent and tricky to balance if you're new to Asian cuisines.

 Conclusion